wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-deploy.md

 * [Create a PHP-MySQL web app and deploy using FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp/).

 ## <a name="dropbox"></a>Deploy by syncing with a cloud folder
-A good alternative to [copying files manually](#ftp) is syncing files and folders to Azure from a cloud storage service like OneDrive and Dropbox.
+A good alternative to [copying files manually](#ftp) is syncing files and folders to App Service from a cloud storage service like OneDrive and Dropbox.
 Syncing with a cloud folder utilizes the Kudu process for deployment (see [Overview of deployment processes](#overview)).

 The pros of syncing with a cloud folder are: